adamblumoff/debate-bench/docs/dashboard-ingestion.md

 ## Common ingestion pitfalls
 - Using a key that is not allowlisted by `S3_KEY`: the signer will reject it.
 - Uploading an empty or partial debates file: the dashboard will show zeros; verify with `debatebench inspect-debate --latest` before uploading.
-- Large files: the dashboard streams and parses JSONL client-side; ~3,000 debates (a few MB) is the assumed v1 limit.
+- Large files: the dashboard parses JSONL server-side to build aggregates; ~3,000 debates (a few MB) is the assumed v1 limit.